How to pitch your ideas

-Of course the sequence above is especially useful when you have more time.
-In situations of limited time, for example in case of the infamous elevator pitch, I use a different set-up.
+Of course, the sequence above is especially useful when you have more time.
+In situations of limited time, for example in the case of the infamous elevator pitch, I use a different set-up.

 When I have a short amount of time I always stick to the use of 3 words: ‘Look’, ‘Because’ and ‘So’.
 They represent a short and simple way to explain the effect, cause and solution of an idea.

 Paint a picture of the current situation.
 What’s happening or what’s missing?
 Set the stage.

 What is the root cause of this?
 What created this situation?
 Why did it happen?

 What is the solution to the problem?
 What do we need to produce or provide?

 If you pitch your idea with these simple words you will have no difficulty in winning over the audience.